x̌ʷnámx̌ʷnam/Hummingbird : land of the mətx̌ʷu/Methow People

 What exactly did you do?

 In September 2021 we purchased the Wagner Ranch – 328 acres up the East Chewuch.
 In May 2022 we returned the land to the Confederated Tribes of the Colville Reservation in acknowledgement and honor of the Methow Descendants who have called the Methow Valley home since time immemorial.
 The Confederated Tribes include 12 Bands of the inland Northwest, including the Methow Band.
-The Colville Tribes intend to hold the land for fish and wildlife habitat and have long had a desire to do important restoration work to benefit salmon along the property’s riverfront.
+The Colville Tribes intend to hold the land for fish and wildlife habitat and cultural education and have long had a desire to do important restoration work to benefit salmon along the property’s riverfront.
 The ownership will also provide the descendants of the Methow People with a permanent presence in and physical connection to the Upper Methow Valley.

 How much did you pay for the property?